CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-17-python3_functions.md

 ---
 layout: post
-title: "Python III: Functions and Modular Coding"
+title: "Python III: Functions and Debugging Strategies"
 instructor: Stephanie
 permalink: /python3_functions/
 materials: files/python3.zip
 ---

-## Functions
 Functions are an integral part of programming.
 They are self-contained pieces of code which provide instructions for a given task.
 Functions are *called* with certain input, *execute* the code specified, and then *return* specified value(s) from the calculations performed.
 The presence of a function in a program does not guarantee that it will run - functions must be explicitly called to run.

 Functions should be an integral component of your scripts/program, allowing for modular, repeatable, and readable programs.
 Using functions dramatically lowers the chance of bugs occuring in your program and cleans up a lot of clutter.